mnmlstc/core/docs/utility.rst

       int x = new int { 4 }
       auto scope_guard = core::make_scope_guard([x] { delete x; });

+   .. function:: void dismiss () noexcept

+      Calling dismiss on a scope_guard will result in its *Callable* never being invoked.
+This can be seen as a way to *rollback* bookkeeping code.

 .. function:: make_scope_guard(Callable callable) noexcept

    Constructs a :class:`scope_guard\<Callable>` from the given *callable*.